-The Address field specifies the address of the network or devices that are allocated one or more round in the block identified by the Relative Block Index field.
+The Address field specifies the PAN ID of the network or the address of the device that is allocated one or more round in the block identified by the Relative Block Index field.
 The size of the Address field is specified by the Address Size field.
-For networks, short addresses are used.

 10.32.3.5 Hyper block mode